 After making his musical theatre debut Wicked on London’s West End, Mitchell returned to Australia and again toured with the production.
 Mitchell was also Dance Captain in the Australian tour of A Chorus Line, Macavity in Cats in the Macau/Korea tour, Dance Captain in the Australian tour of Grease Is The Word and Resident Choreographer for its Singapore season.
 Most recently Mitchell was in the original Australian cast of Matilda.

-Loredo started training at age of nine at Ashe Caribbean Performing Arts in Jamaica.
+Loredo started training at age nine at Ashe Caribbean Performing Arts in Jamaica.
 He moved to New York to pursue further training, graduating with a Certificate in Dance & Performing Arts.
-Loredo understudied the role of Simba in Disney’s The Lion King for four years touring Australia, Shanghai, and London’s West End.
-In 2009 Loredo made it into the top 9 dancers on Channel 10’s, So You Think You Can Dance.
-Loredo then joined the cast of Chicago the musical, playing the Spirit of Bob Fosse and travelled to Singapore and Hong Kong.
-He performed in Hairspray the musical as an ensemble dancer and Seaweed understudy.
-Loredo toured with the Australian tour of Wicked the musical.
-From 2013 – 2016, he reprised his understudy role of Simba in Lion King for Disney once more.
-Loredo also owns a contemporary company LOcREaDO Dance Company which performs professionally around the world.
+Loredo understudied the role of Simba in Disney’s The Lion King for four years touring Australia, Shanghai and London’s West End.
+In 2009 he made it into the top nine dancers on Channel 10’s So You Think You Can Dance.
+Loredo then joined the cast of the musical Chicago, travelling to Singapore and Hong Kong.
+He performed in Hairspray as an ensemble dancer and Seaweed understudy, and toured with the Australian production of Wicked.
+Loredo has performed with The Production Company in shows such as Mame, Follies and Dirty Rotten Scoundrels.
+From 2013-16, he reprised his role in The Lion King as Dance/Fight Captain and understudy for Simba and Banzai.
+Loredo also owns the contemporary company LOcREaDO Dance Company, which performs professionally around the world and as director has choreographed over 12 professional dance shows in Australia and China.
+Loredo recently started his new Corporate Company, The Combination.